BlueBrain/web-data-container/README.md

 More examples can be found in the **tests** directory of this repository.

+# Examples
+As a reference, many examples can be found in the `examples` folder.
+Some are using data generated from the source itself, some others are using input files.

 # Comparison
 Before even having the intention to create the RandomAccessBuffer format, we looked what was available, but it turns out none of the format below was capable to handle what we needed.
 The main feature we were looking for were: